What The ESMA Ban Means For Binary Options Traders

 Use A Professional Account

 This choice will only be available to certain traders.
-Basically, if a trader registers as a professional, they are saying they are experienced enough to trade high risk / high reward products like binaries, and acknowledge that in doing so, they give up regulatory protection.
+Basically, if a trader registers as a professional, they are saying they are experienced enough to trade high risk/high reward products like binaries, and acknowledge that in doing so, they give up regulatory protection.
 (Note ESMA specifically reference “retail traders” in their ban – not professional traders.)

-To register as professional, traders must prove a certain level of trading experience (one year in a financial service role for example).
-They must also prove a certain level of trading capital (500k) – though this can be spread between multiple accounts.
+To register for a professional trading account, traders must often prove a certain level of trading experience through two of three criteria, such as one year in a suitable financial services role and a certain level of trading capital (€500k).

-In addition to opening up binary options again, registering as a professional will also mean traders can trade CFDs and Forex with much higher levels of leverage.
-The trade off is that professional traders lose regulatory protection.
+In addition to opening up binary options again, registering as a professional will also mean traders can trade CFDs and forex with much higher levels of leverage.